Link Search Menu Expand Document

 AIV Policy

-Collaboration policy: For preparing each presentation, you share work with your assigned teammates and no other students.
-In particular, when your paper is also being presented by a different team(s) in the same or different section of this course, you may not collaborate or share work with students in this other team(s).
-Similarly, all other deliverables in the course are individual assignments.
-You are required to synthesize, research literature, and produce the document by yourself without working with your classmates.
+Collaboration policy: For preparing each presentation and literature survey, you must only share work with your assigned teammates and no other students.
+Paper summaries, reviews, and capstone reviews are individual assignments.
 This course is intended to give you experience in autonomous research, so trying to delegate or shortcut preparation is a wasted learning opportunity.
 Acting against this rule will be considered an academic integrity violation and lead to reprimands, including possible dismissal from the program (see the MCDS Handbook).

 Plagiarism and AIV policy: The presentation and related work survey emphasize a literature search and compare/contrast to other material.
 All material you find and use in any of the course deliverables must be explicitly and correctly referenced/cited.
 Notes: